-If more than one explosive event occurs within any given 24-hour period within a Navy training or testing activity, criteria are applied to predict the number of animals that may have a behavioral reaction.
+If more than one explosive event occurs within any given 24-hour period within a Navy training or testing activity, criteria are applied to predict the number of animals that may have a significant behavioral reaction.
 For events with multiple explosions, the behavioral threshold used in this analysis is 5 dB less than the TTS onset threshold.
 This value is derived from observed onsets of behavioral response by test subjects (bottlenose dolphins) during non-impulse TTS testing (Schlundt et al. 2000).

 For single explosions at received sound levels below hearing loss thresholds, the most likely behavioral response is a brief alerting or orienting response.
 Since no further sounds follow the initial brief impulses, significant behavioral reactions would not be expected to occur.
-This reasoning was applied to previous shock trials and is extended to the criteria used in this analysis.
+If a significant response were to occur, the Navy assumes it would occur within the range to auditory effects (AINJ and TTS).
 Some multiple explosive events, such as certain naval gunnery exercises, may be treated as a single event because a few explosions occur closely spaced within a very short time (a few seconds).

-There is very little experimental or observational data on behavioral responses by marine mammals to explosives.
+There are very little experimental or observational data on behavioral responses by marine mammals to explosives.
 One passive acoustic study recorded the use of seal bombs (deterrent devices) in Monterey Bay by fishermen (Simonis et al. 2020) and estimated potential distances to impacts for harbor porpoises.
 The authors estimated that SELs of 130-151 dB re 1 μ Pa2s could extend as far out as 65 - 118 km and could lead to behavioral responses.
 However, most of the energy in these sounds is below 250 Hz, and the energy above 1 kHz attenuates by 25 km, so it is very unlikely that harbor porpoises would detect the sounds at great distances, much less respond to them.